uw-biomedical-ml/detectron2-rpd-yb/README.md

 %input% = path to the input .csv file

-%output% = path to the folder where outputs will be stored (NOTE: Folder must already exist!)
+%output% = path to the folder where outputs will be stored (NOTE: If the folder does not exist, it will be made!)

 Optional flags:

+mask = if your data comes with annotations or masks

 bm = binary mask